AJGreaves/familyhub/README.md

 - Each event card on the home page gives the user some brief and useful information about each of the listings displayed.
 The activity image, town name, title and 100 character string introduces the activity to the user.
 Every card is clickable to go to the main listing page for that activity, so that if the user wishes to learn more the information is only one click away.

+- The images on the cards are set to background-image using css, which ensures that no matter what dimensions the original image provided was, all card images have equal size, making for a much more attractive site and user experience.

 **Carousels**

 - The home page features 3 carousels in total.
 Each carousel has a heading on the left and a "search more" button on the right that leads to the Activities page